conholdate/conholdatenet-docs/net/aspose-total-for-net/convert-file-formats/word-to-powerpoint/_index.md

 weight: 10
 ---

 Are you looking for how to convert Word (DOC or DOCX) to PowerPoint PPTX?
-This can easily be done with Aspose.Words and Aspose.Pdf which are part of Conholdate.Total.
+This can easily be done with Aspose.Words and Aspose.PDF which are part of Conholdate.Total.

 ## **Convert DOC DOCX to PPTX in C#**
 To convert DOC, DOCX or any Word format to PPTX, you can follow the steps below.